8th Wall Alternative

 Rebuild scenes in Studio

 Reconstruct each scene visually in ReactVision Studio.
-Image targets, plane anchors, animations, and interaction logic configured in the editor, no code required for the parts that didn't need code in 8th Wall either.
+Image targets, plane anchors, animations, and interaction logic, no code for the parts that did not need it.

 04